EliLauwers/assignment1/assignment1_report.md

 ## 3.3 Draw again

-Suppose one removes the entire WHERE-clause from the SELECT-query.
+**Question**: Suppose one removes the entire WHERE-clause from the SELECT-query.
 Draw, again, the entire table that will be returned upon completion of the given query (now without the WHERE-clause), starting from the example data of the contract table, given in the appendix of this document.

+**Answer**:

 | employeenumber | period\_begin | period\_end | enterprisenumber | employeenumber | period\_begin | period\_end | enterprisenumber |
 |----------------|---------------|-------------|------------------|----------------|---------------|-------------|------------------|